daniele47/autosaver/README.md

 ## universal rules

-1. no `unwraps` in the code, use explicit `assertions` to validate invariants
+1. No `unwraps` in the code, use explicit `assertions` to validate invariants
-2. `tests` only for important and complex functions that are hard to get right
+2. Do `tests` only for important and complex functions that are hard to get right
+3. Make sure tests `always cleanup resources` even on panic

 ## todo